MarlinFirmware/Marlin/docs/BinaryFileTransferProtocol.md

 # Marlin Binary File Transfer (BFT)
-Marlin is capable of transfering binary data to the internal storage (SD card) via serial when built with `BINARY_FILE_TRANSFER` enabled.
+Marlin is capable of transferring binary data to the internal storage (SD card) via serial when built with `BINARY_FILE_TRANSFER` enabled.
 The following is a description of the binary protocol that must be used to conduct transfers once the printer is in binary mode after running `M28 B1`.

 ## Data Endianness
 All data structures are **little-endian**!
 This means that when constructing the packets with multi-byte values, the lower bits are packed first.
-For example, each packet should start with a 16bit start token with the value of `0xB5AD`.
+For example, each packet should start with a 16-bit start token with the value of `0xB5AD`.
 The data itself should start with a value of `0xAD` followed by `0xB5` etc.

 An example Connection SYNC packet, which is only a header and has no payload:
 ```